ipaleka/algodjango/media/tutorial.md

 # Our first Django page

-In the next few sections, we're going to configure and create code for our project's first Django-based HTML page.
+In the next few sections, we're going to configure and create code for our first Django-based HTML page.

 ## Application's URL configuration